 Now that you have the idea and a rough sketch, what is next?
 Call a professional designer!
-A professional designer will make you look great and stand out from the crowd.
-He or she will also be able to help you tap into what design elements will most appeal to potential customers.
+Just as lawyers have the background to best serve their clients, designers are best trained to make you look great and stand out from the crowd.
+For the results you need, consult a professional when it comes to ad design.